 Here are some prime areas or ways to spot the lights.

 Escape light pollution and increase your chances of seeing the Northern Lights in their natural, pristine setting at the Ranua Wildlife Park and Pallas-Yllästunturi National Park with open skies that allow uninterrupted viewing.
+These areas are away from the city lights, promising clear and dark skies that offer clear viewing opportunities.

 Located about 40 kilometers from Rovaniemi’s center, Kätkävaara is a tucked-away hill that gives you a panoramic view of the Arctic sky.
 This is a great spot if you’re looking for a quieter escape away from the city’s pollution and activity.
 The best part is that it is easily accessible by car and is home to diverse wildlife.